Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Uchida, Jun.
 “A Sentimental Journey: Mapping the Interior Frontier of Japanese Settlers in Colonial Korea.”
 The Journal of Asian Studies 70, no. 03 (August 2011): 706–29.

 ———. *Brokers of Empire: Japanese Settler Colonialism in Korea, 1876-1945*.
 Harvard University Asia Center, 2011.
+(P)

 ———.
 “The Public Sphere in Colonial Life: Residents’ Movements in Korea Under Japanese Rule.”
 Past & Present 220, no. 1 (August 1, 2013): 217–48. doi:10.1093/pastj/gtt002.

 Weiner, Michael. *Race and Migration in Imperial Japan*.
-Routledge, n.d.
+Routledge

 ———. *Race, Ethnicity and Migration in Modern Japan: Indigenous and Colonial Others*.
 Taylor & Francis, 2004.
+(P)

 **Task**